-Contract furniture is about people – not contracts.Start Something New
+Contract furniture is about people – not contracts.Download our Position Paper

 Market innovation for furniture companies.

-The biggest risk for furniture brands today is not being loved or hated, it's being forgotten.
+The most significant risk for furniture brands today is not being loved or hated – it is being forgettable.

-From WeWork to the rise of CRE, built environments face an increasing rate of change.
+With the specter of WeWork, the shadow of CRE, built environments face an increasing rate of change.
 Globalization and technology innovation has created new customer expectations and increased competition.
-Furniture manufacturers need to get different faster.
+Furniture manufacturers need to evolve, modernize, and otherwise transform to remain relevant.

-Peopledesign is a brand innovation firm which helps furniture companies stay relevant and agile.
-We've worked with furniture industry leaders including Herman Miller, Steelcase, Haworth, HON, ESI, Inscape, SitOnIt, izzydesign, Nucraft, and many others.
+Peopledesign is a brand innovation firm that helps furniture companies stay relevant and agile.
+We've worked with furniture industry leaders, including Herman Miller, Steelcase, Haworth, HON, ESI, Inscape, SitOnIt, and many others.

 We help you: